Doctors and lawyers have practices. So do artists.

 Students will be accepted through an application process that will go like this:

-- Click the button below and you’ll be taken to an application form hosted by Typeform that will take 10-15 minutes to complete.
+Click the button below (when it is active) and you’ll be taken to an application form hosted by Typeform that will take 10-15 minutes to complete.

 Have questions?
 Please don’t hesitate to get in touch.